 I love recipes that are just thrown together, popped in the oven and the rest of the work is done for you!
-This Easy Shipwreck Casserole is just that - EASY!
+This Easy Shipwreck Casserole Recipe is just that - EASY!
 It's a simple, delicious, and hearty one-pot comfort food meal that is perfect for busy weeknights.
 The original recipe and most versions of shipwreck casseroles are in the form of a layered casserole, but doing all that 'layering' work really isn't necessary when you can just throw everything together!

 It's called "Shipwreck Casserole" because it's said that the ingredients for this recipe could be salvaged from a shipwreck.
 So, yeah, you're bound to have these ingredients on hand in your pantry, fridge, and freezer!

 It also reminds me a lot of my Dad's 'hamburger surprise' we used to eat growing up, except he'd make it in a large skillet on the stovetop.

 To make this shipwreck casserole, you will need some basic ingredients: